NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 congestion event, *cwnd<sub>start</sub>* is equal to the new cwnd calculated as described in {{mult-dec}}.

-Upon receiving an ACK during congestion avoidance, CUBIC computes the *target* congestion window size after the next *RTT* using {{eq1}} as follows, where *RTT* is the smoothed round-trip time.
+Upon receiving a new ACK during congestion avoidance, CUBIC computes the *target* congestion window size after the next *RTT* using {{eq1}} as follows, where *RTT* is the smoothed round-trip time.
 The lower and upper bounds below ensure that CUBIC's congestion window increase rate